 The answer lies in human evolution.
 Your brain processes sound information a lot quicker than visual information, which suggests hearing became our first defence mechanism against attack.
 What do you do when you hear a sudden, unexpected noise?
 You jump.
 That startle reflex prepares you for danger as no other stimulus can.
 Even when you are asleep, your ears are still working and listening out for any potential predators lurking nearby or, as it’s also known, the morning alarm clock.

 WHICH SOUNDS SCARE US?

 The sounds that affect us most are non-linear sounds.
 These unsettling sounds have rapidly changing frequencies, non-standard harmonies and are just frightfully noisy.
 The most common non-linear sounds in nature are animal cries or screams, something our early ancestors had reason to fear.
-If their brains did not react fast enough and generate the startle reflex, they would have eaten for breakfast.
+If their brains did not react fast enough and generate the startle reflex, they would have been eaten for breakfast.
 We evolved to survive.

-It is not just the sounds effects putting fear in our ears.
+It is not just sound effects putting fear in our ears.
 Whether it is the suspense-filled theme from Jaws or the screeching violins of Psycho, composers can instil fear with just a few simple chords.
 By maximising non-standard harmonies, as well as changing frequencies, music can create that feeling of terror by playing with the hardwired danger signals in your brain.

 So go ahead and enjoy your scary movie, and remember, the suspenseful music isn’t that scary, it’s just your brain playing tricks on you!